Kids/Teens Sessions

 She has worked as a nanny, a mentor, and a homeschooling teacher for kids/teens from various backgrounds.
 With over seven years of experience in formal educational settings, including 5-years of teaching and assisting second and third-language learners at Creative Education Center in South Africa, she has collaborated closely with single parents, blended families, and families facing difficult challenges.

-• Faren collaborates closely with parents, respecting their unique worldviews and belief systems.
-An intake process is conducted—preceded by a comprehensive intake form—where parents are encouraged to specify their moral, religious, and value-based preferences.
-Faren is committed to aligning therapeutic approaches with the family's values, ensuring that children are guided by the principles their parents uphold, rather than generalized societal norms.
+• Faren collaborates closely with parents, while working from a Christian foundation that respects each family’s unique worldview and belief system.
+A thorough intake process—preceded by a comprehensive form—invites parents to outline their moral, religious, and value-based preferences.
+Faren is committed to aligning her therapeutic approach with biblical truth and the family's values, ensuring children are guided by the convictions of their home, not by shifting cultural norms.

-• Virtual art and play therapy is an interactive low-stimulus approach that uses both specialized digital software and tangible methods (your choice) to help younger children learn, process, and heal through engaging means including art, play, and storytelling, as well as older teens to open up about their experiences and receive appropriate guidance and support.
+• Virtual play therapy is an interactive low-stimulus approach that uses specialized digital software to help younger children learn, process, and heal through engaging means including art, play, and storytelling.
+She also works with older teens to open up about their experiences and receive appropriate guidance and support through art-based therapies related to music and literature.

 Delivered via secure video conferencing, Faren guides your child/teen in conversation and creative exercises tailored to their goals, interests, and developmental needs, building resilience and effective coping skills—all from the comfort of their home.